 Whoever sheds man's blood, By man his blood shall be shed, For in the image of God He made man.

 For Jesus to reject an “eye-for-an-eye” means that He would reject the principle that the punishment should fit the crime.
 The question abolitionists need to answer is, “Is it your understanding that Jesus taught that the punishment should not fit the crime?
 Do you believe that Jesus rejected justice?”
 Indeed, such a teacher would be profoundly immoral, and not worthy of our attention.

 Therefore, Jesus established the death penalty.

 The logic of the above syllogism is inescapable.
-The only way around it is to show that one of the two premises is false: either God didn’t establish the death penalty or Jesus isn’t God.
+The only way around it is to show that either the major premise (first sentence) or the minor premise (the second) is false: either God didn’t establish the death penalty or Jesus isn’t God.
 Of course, if one takes the Scriptures seriously, then neither can be rejected.